Who's Behind Listverse?

 “[Traill] has one of most effective means of shutting down critical thinking I’ve ever seen.
 Of the hundreds of people I’ve treated, COBU is definitely in the top five in terms of harm and psychological damage.”

 The cult also runs a mission in Haiti, where some former members claim Haitian children are indoctrinated in exchange for food and clothing.
-According to an article originally appearing in the Manassas Journal Messenger, COBU receives government funds for its Haiti Mission as part of President Bush’s Faith Based Initiative.
+According to an article originally appearing in the Manassas Journal Messenger, COBU received government funds for its Haiti Mission as part of President Bush‘s Faith Based Initiative.

 2. Manson Family

 The Manson Family was a cult started by Charles Manson.
-Manson was born to Kathleen Maddox, an unwed sixteen year old girl, in 1934.
-It is said that his mother, an alcoholic, sold him to buy beer.
+Manson was born to Kathleen Maddox, an unwed 16-year-old girl, in 1934.
+It’s said that his mother, an alcoholic, sold him to buy beer.
 When he was returned to her she had him sent to a boarding school.
 After a number of years living with his religious aunt and uncle, he returned to his mother who rejected him.
 After a number of robberies, he was put in jail for the first time.
 One month before his parole hearing in 1952, he raped a boy in jail by holding a razor to his throat.
 Two years later he was paroled.
 Manson began to pimp a young woman he met and eventually took her, and a second woman to New Mexico to work for him as prostitutes.
 He was caught and tried under the Mann Act (a 1910 act that prohibited white slavery and trafficking for immoral means).

 By 1968, Manson had established a home for the “family” at a ranch owned by George Spahn.
 Manson convinced one of the family members, Lynette Fromme, to sleep with Spahn in order to get free rent.
-Manson began teaching his followers that social uprisings were coming – using the assassination of Martin Luther King as evidence.
+Manson began teaching his followers that social uprisings were coming, using the assassination of Martin Luther King as evidence.
 He also told them that the social turmoil he had been predicting had also been predicted by The Beatles.
-The White Album songs, he declared, told it all, although in code; in fact, he maintained, the album was directed at the Family itself, an elect group that was being instructed to preserve the worthy from the impending disaster.
+The White Album songs, he declared, told it all, although in code; in fact, he maintained, the album was directed at the Manson Family itself, an elect group that was being instructed to preserve the worthy from the impending disaster.